Arab Maghreb Union (AMU)

 - Introduction to the Arab Maghreb Union (AMU).

-- The Marrakech Treaty.
+- The Marrakesh Treaty.

 - Objectives and missions of the Arab Maghreb Union

-- Competitiveness in the Arab Maghreb Union countries (Algeria, Libya, Morocco,
+- Competitiveness in the Arab Maghreb Union countries (Algeria, Libya, Morocco, Mauritania, and Tunisia).

 - Institutions of the Arab Maghreb Union

 - The Maghreb Bank for Investment and International Trade